abayomipopoola/abayomipopoola/content/blog/thinking-in-systems/index.md

 Donella emphasizes that systems are more than just the sum of their parts; it is the interconnections and interactions between components that give rise to the system's overall behavior.
 To understand a system, one must not only consider its individual components but also the relationships between those components and how they contribute to the system's overall function.

-One of the key insights from "Thinking in Systems" is that systems exhibit certain properties and behaviors that cannot be deduced by simply examining their individual components in isolation.
+One of the key insights from _Thinking in Systems_ is that systems exhibit certain properties and behaviors that cannot be deduced by simply examining their individual components in isolation.
 These emergent properties arise from the system's structure and the interactions between its components.
 For instance, a traffic jam is an emergent property of the transportation system, resulting from the interactions between vehicles, roads, and traffic control measures.

 By adopting a systems perspective, we can develop a more comprehensive understanding of complex phenomena, enabling us to better identify underlying issues, anticipate potential problems, and design more effective solutions.
 Systems thinking encourages us to think holistically, considering not just the individual components but also the interconnections, feedback loops, and dynamics that shape the behavior of the system as a whole.